hw0lff/awesome-wlroots/README.md

 # Awesome wlroots

-A curated list of tools and compositors around [wlroots](https://github.com/swaywm/wlroots).
+A list of tools and compositors around [wlroots](https://github.com/swaywm/wlroots).

 wlroots is a compositor library and defines a large and diverse ecosystem around [wlr-protocols](https://github.com/swaywm/wlr-protocols).